sleak-lbl/weekly-emails/items/newayplan.md

 ### Plan for the New Allocation Year, Beginning January 20, 2021

-The new NERSC allocation year (AY) begins on January 20, 2021.
+The new NERSC allocation year (AY) begins next Wednesday, January 20, 2021.

 Any new and continuing projects received notice in early December.
-Additional information was sent before the holidays to PIs and PI proxies of continuing projects on how to update your project's continuing user list and authorize the use of premium.
+Additional information was sent before the holidays to PIs and PI proxies of continuing projects on how to update your project's continuing user list and authorize the use of premium. **Please complete this task by the end of the week if at all possible.**

 There will be a few changes for AY 2021 centered around access and charging for the "premium" QOS.
 PIs will now be able to authorize only select users to charge